autonome/phenomena/readme.md

 Phenomena is a bot for the [User & Agents](https://userandagents.com) Discord.

-Current features:
+For users who've opted in to a specific role, the bot archives content to a Github repo:

-- Archive messages from users who've opted-in, saving to `./msgs/{msg-id}.txt` in a Github repo
+- Archives messages to `./msgs/{msg-id}.txt`
-- Archive links from users who've opted in, collecting in `./links/{YY-MM-DD}.txt` in a Github repo
+- Archives links into daily digests in `./links/{YY-MM-DD}.txt`

 The archive of messages and links:

 - Currently is a private Github repo
 - U&A community needs to discuss whether to make public or not

 In the future the archive could:

 - Be usedto send periodic digests of shared links
 - Be used to train a model for a U&A aggregate brain
 - Be exposed via RAG or as an MCP server etc